BD Campus Center

 The Great Lawn

-Site design focused on sustainability and the sanctity of the open space between the main buildings known as the “Great Lawn.”
+Site design focused on sustainability and the sanctity of the open space between the two main buildings known as the “Great Lawn.”
+Rather than disrupting this area with another building, the new campus center was slipped beneath it to allow the lawn to become a roof over the entire structure.
 The reconstituted lawn as a means of site conservation reduces storm water run-off and minimizes below grade structures, piping and eliminates heat islands.

 Sustainable Design

-The thermal envelope and vegetative roof achieve 50% reduction of the U value through the use of concrete trombe walls.
-The glass roof achieves with optimal thermal conductivity and solar heat gain and light transmittance using 80% glass frit.
+The thermal envelope and vegetative roof significantly reduce energy consumption, while the glass roof over a void cut between the structure’s two volumes optimizes thermal conductivity and light transmittance, while minimizing solar heat gain, using 80% glass frit.
 Heating and air conditioning is a combination of radiant cooling and heating.
-The displacement ventilation allows the high ceiling space to be stratified reducing the heating and cooling requirements of the space, therefore reducing energy consumption.
+The displacement ventilation allows the high ceiling space to be stratified, reducing the heating and cooling requirements of the space.